MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 # Step 1.
 Explicitly validate trust for all access requests

+Establish an identity security perimeter for cloud applications and mobile devices that uses identity as the control plane and explicitly validates trust for user accounts and devices before allowing access.

-This step includes using Zero Trust to explicitly validate trust for all access requests for:
+This includes using Zero Trust to explicitly validate trust for all access requests for:

 - [User Accounts](#user-accounts)